Leaping Into Memories: Space-Time Deep Feature Synthesis: Learned Preconscious Synthesis

 \subsection{Feature Diversity Regularization}

 Our second regularization term $\underset{feat}{\mathcal{R}}$ is responsible for improving the diversity of features generated by model priming.
-Although priming provides a strong signal based on which the input can be updated, there is no intuition as to the degree of diversity that the synthesized features can have.
-This can cause class features varying from those of the stimulus, or features not present in the stimulus, to not be explored during optimization.
+Although priming provides a strong signal based on which the input can be updated, the diversity of features is limited compared to observing multiple instances.
+Thus, class features varying from those in the stimulus, or features not present in the stimulus, may not be explored during optimization.
 In order to enhance the search space we introduce an additional domain-specific verifier network $\mathcal{S}(\cdot)$.
-Our goal is to use high- and low-level feature distribution statistics as proposed in~\cite{yin2020dreaming} to incorporate the verifier's prior knowledge during optimization.
+Our goal is to use high- and low-level feature distribution statistics as proposed in~\cite{yin2020dreaming} incorporating the verifier's prior knowledge during optimization.